ualberta-cmput301/ualberta-cmput301.github.io/content/labs/lab1.md

 ## Walkthrough

-1. Create a new LonelyTwitter project.
-Make sure that the project language is Java, not Kotlin!
+1. Create a new LonelyTwitter project (File > New > New Project > Select "Empty Views Activity").
+Make sure that the project language is **Java**, not Kotlin!

 + Create Tweet Class (Click > New > Java Class)
 + Make attributes (Date date & String message) (use alt+enter to include)